 - what time of day you experience it

 - what triggers it

-- whether it happens after taking prescription medication (bring the prescription with you)
+- whether it happens after taking prescription medication (bring the medication with you)

 - if you’re using alcohol

-- if you have a history of mental disorders
+- if you have a history of mental health conditions

-- if your family has a history of mental disorders
+- if your family has a history of mental health conditions

 - any other symptoms you may be experiencing

 - if you have any underlying medical conditions